Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Introduction

 The modularity has some other far-reaching consequences for the study of GW theory of these elliptic orbifolds.
 The originally locally defined generating series now become quasi-modular forms and hence (their non-holomorphic completions \cite{Kaneko:1995}) automatically extend to the whole moduli space.
 This then might shed some light on exploring the global behavior of the correlation functions and on discussing some new aspects in enumerative geometry.

-In particular, we can make use of the modularity to analytically continue the correlation functions to other patches on the moduli space and see whether they have any meaningful expansions.
-Our results might then be useful in proving, as a toy model of, the LG/CY correspondence \cite{Milanov:2011} for the elliptic orbifolds.
+In particular, we can make use of the modularity to analytically continue the correlation functions to other patches on the moduli space and to prove, as a toy model of, the LG/CY correspondence \cite{Krawitz:2011} for the elliptic orbifolds.
 They might also give some hints in finding/checking a set of equations relating recursively correlation functions of different genera, called holomorphic anomaly equations \cite{Bershadsky:1993ta, Bershadsky:1993cx} and proposed in \cite{Milanov:2012} for the case of elliptic orbifolds.
 It is hopeful that these equations can be used to compute the correlation functions in an even simpler way and to study finer structures of the sequence of correlation functions.
-This will be discussed in a forthcoming paper \cite{SZ:2014inprogress}.